Same-sex marriage in Alabama: Demographics and marriage statistics

 Data from the 2000 U.S. census showed that 8,109 same-sex couples were living in Alabama.
 By 2005, this had increased to 8,602 couples, likely attributed to same-sex couples' growing willingness to disclose their partnerships on government surveys.
 Same-sex couples lived in all counties of the state and constituted 0.8% of coupled households and 0.5% of all households in the state.
 Most couples lived in Jefferson, Mobile and Madison counties, but the counties with the highest percentage of same-sex couples were Perry (0.72% of all county households) and Hale (0.64%).
 Same-sex partners in Alabama were on average younger than opposite-sex partners, and more likely to be employed.
 However, the average and median household incomes of same-sex couples were lower than different-sex couples, and same-sex couples were also far less likely to own a home than opposite-sex partners.
 25% of same-sex couples in Alabama were raising children under the age of 18, with an estimated 3,309 children living in households headed by same-sex couples in 2005.

 According to the Alabama Department of Public Health, at least 545 same-sex couples obtained marriage licenses and were married between February 9 and March 3, 2015.
 By the end of 2015, 1,622 same-sex marriages had taken place in Alabama, accounting for about 4% of all marriages performed in the state that year.
 936 and 715 same-sex couples married in Alabama in 2016 and 2017, respectively, with most taking place in Jefferson, Montgomery, Madison, Mobile and Baldwin counties.

 2018 estimates from the United States Census Bureau showed that there were about 9,000 same-sex households in Alabama.
 The bureau estimated that 61% of same-sex couples in the state were married.
+The 2020 U.S. census showed that there were 6,274 married same-sex couple households (2,483 male couples and 3,791 female couples) and 5,463 unmarried same-sex couple households in Alabama.

 Public opinion

+An Auburn University February 2005 survey showed that 58% of Alabamians supported a state constitutional amendment banning same-sex marriage, while 28% opposed such an amendment and 11% were undecided.
+Support for such an amendment was highest among Republicans at 69% compared to 38% among Democrats.